sindresorhus/load-grunt-tasks/readme.md

 Usually you would have to load each task one by one, which is unnecessarily cumbersome.

-This module will read the `devDependencies` in your package.json and load the tasks that matches your patterns.
+This module will read the `dependencies`/`devDependencies`/`peerDependencies` in your package.json and load grunt tasks that matches the provided patterns.

+**Note the new argument signature as of 0.2.0.**

 #### Before